 '''

 emptyStatement

-: ';'
+: ";"

 ;

 '''

-11.3.
+12.3.
 Block statement

 A block statement is denoted by curly braces.
 It contains a sequence of statements and declarations, which are executed sequentially.
-The variables, constants, and instantiations within a block statement are only visible within the block.
+The declarations (e.g., variables and constants) within a block statement are only visible within the block.